sglvladi/TensorFlowObjectDetectionTutorial/docs/source/install.rst

         activate labelImg

-Once you have activated your virtual environment, the name of the environment should be displayed within brackets at the beggining of your cmd path specifier, e.g.:
+Once you have activated your virtual environment, the name of the environment should be displayed within brackets at the beginning of your cmd path specifier, e.g.:

 .. code-block:: ps1con